masneyb/shotwell-site-generator/README.md

 over time, all events over time, year view, and nested tag view.
 Additionally you can search your library using 24 different fields.

-A second static site is generated where the use of Javascript is minimized for the long-term preservation of the library.

 You can serve these static files on a webserver such as nginx / apache2, and if desired, setup some kind of authentication (like HTTP basic auth over HTTPS).
 There's no complicated additional webserver plugins that need to be setup for a particular application runtime since you're just